sergiovaneg/Koopman/README.md

 In the 'MATLAB' directory, you will find most of the early code, as well as the 'Koopman' function used to identify the Koopman matrix projections and the open-loop simulation script.
-Furthermore, in the same directory you will find yet another subdirectory named 'nonlinear_mpc', which has the VDP specific files and Simulink models.
+Furthermore, in the same directory you will find two more subdirectories named 'duffing_mpc' and "vanderpol_mpc", which contain the MATLAB files and Simulink models.